 5. Round-Robin brainstorming

 The group sits in a circle, and the facilitator asks the first person to share an idea.
 The group then proceeds around the circle, with each person contributing one idea at a time.
 The facilitator records the ideas as they are shared.
 No criticism or elaboration on ideas is allowed until everyone has had a turn.
 Each participant writes down an idea on a card or sheet of paper.
-They can then pass the card to the person on their left, who reads the idea and adds to it.
+They pass the card to the person on their left, who reads the idea and adds to it.

 This technique encourages equal participation, fosters collaboration, and provides structure to the idea-generating process.